What are the Current UK Laws Surrounding Fire Sprinklers?

 Water sprinkler systems are around 99% effective when it comes to saving lives and preventing fires from growing to uncontrollable measures.
 To find out more about the services we can provide for residential and commercial properties, you can check out our case studies here.

 If you’re a business owner, you’re probably thinking about installing a life-saving sprinkler system to protect you and your staff.
 However, it is not a legal requirement in most business buildings.
 If your property spans over 20,000 square meters, you must install sprinklers, as mentioned previously.
 However, even if your building is sized at less than this, there are still procedures you must follow.
 If you employ five people or more, you are legally required to conduct a fire risk assessment.
 So, although they aren’t mandatory, sprinklers may still be recommended for your property.

 In recent years, fire regulations have been described as “not fit for purpose.”
 In residential properties, landlords need to be aware of the size of their buildings.
 If it is a block of flats that is taller than 11m, then you will need to install a water sprinkler system by law.
 However, it could give your tenants peace of mind, and it could even save you money too.
 You can read more about it in our previous blog post here.

 How Does UK Law Match with Europe?

 UK fire regulations are steadily improving, but they are nowhere near as stringent as other European countries.
-Certain countries in Europe require sprinklers in buildings with square footage of 3000, showcasing their dedication to combatting fire and saving lives.
+Certain countries in Europe require sprinklers in buildings with a square footage of 3000, showcasing their dedication to combatting fire and saving lives.
 The UK needs to keep up with the rest of Europe, especially in the wake of Grenfell.
 In order to save more lives and the thousands of pounds worth of damage that fires cause, sprinkler systems need to be considered in all buildings.